atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/optimization-using-explain.md

 The dataset of traffic violations contains 1,521,919 rows in it (found using the **COUNT** [aggregation](https://chartio.com/learn/sql/aggregate/)).
 We need to consider the data type that requires the least amount of space that can store the data we want.
 We added a serial column to the data, which starts at 0 and increments by one each row.
 Since the data is 1,521,919 rows long we need a data type that can store at least that amount of data:

 * **smallserial** is the best choice If the numbers of rows is under 32768 rows.
-* **serial** is the best choice if the number of rows is more than small serial’s max or less than bigserials minimum.
+* **serial** is the best choice if the number of rows is more than small serial's max or less than bigserials minimum.
 * **bigserial** is the appropriate choice if there are more than 2,147,483,647 rows.

 1,521,919 is greater than the **smallserial** limit (32,768) and less than the limit for **serial** (2,147,483,647), so **serial** should be used.